Home of a Chilean Admiral

 And The Lavender!

-After a little morning walk with my two dog buddies, we checked out with Gwen in the silo office.
+Don and I checked out with Gwen in the silo office.
 She was very apologetic about our a.c. and gave us a big discount.
 She was bustling around the office getting ready for the Lavender Festival, which was a few days away.
-It was a little hard to imagine the farm with lots of people.
+It was a little hard to imagine the farm, with lots of people.

 There's a part of me that wants to go back with my own tools and imagination and do some rearranging.
 Hmmm?